- Minocycline is a tetracycline antibiotic with antibacterial and anti-inflammatory effects.

 Doxycycline is another member of the tetracycline family of antibiotics.
 It is considered a first-line medication for moderate to severe acne.

-Doxycycline is generally safer and cheaper than minocycline.
+Doxycycline is also generally safer and less expensive than minocycline.

 Macrolides

-Macrolides are another class of systemic antibiotics that can be prescribed in people who cannot take tetracyclines.
+Macrolides are another class of systemic antibiotics that can be prescribed for people who cannot take tetracyclines.
 Macrolides that have shown effectiveness in acne include erythromycin and azithromycin.

 Compared to tetracyclines, macrolides have less anti-inflammatory effects and a higher risk of antibiotic resistance.